Skip Navigation

 Community Mini Grants

-The application period for the Truliant Foundation's Community Mini Grant program has closed for 2023.
+The application period for the Truliant Foundation's Community Mini Grant program will run May 1-31, 2025.

 Consideration is given to nonprofits that meet the following criteria: